What is a Loft Apartment in NYC?

 Closet Space is Rare in a Loft

 Unlike an apartment, most lofts do not provide any storage options.
-You will need to create your own storage space such as closets and cabinets.
+You must create your own storage space, such as closets and cabinets.

-Sometimes this is already built out by the landlord or developer but more often than you'll be looking at one or no closets in the loft space.
+Sometimes, this is already built out by the landlord or developer, but you'll often look at one or no closets in the loft space.

 Traditional apartments may have amenities such as gyms or dog parks, but lofts usually have few to no extras included.

-Loft amenities may be hard to come by, but they can be found.
+Loft amenities may be complex, but they can be found.
 However, they can be more expensive than a traditional apartment.

 Expect To Pay Higher Utilities in a Loft

-You can bring this up with your landlord, but most landlords resist updates when tenants are the ones footing the utility bill.
+You can bring this up with your landlord, but most landlords resist updates when tenants are footing the utility bill.

-Though heigh ceilings have their benefits, they can also drive up your energy consumption.
+Though high ceilings have benefits, they can also increase energy consumption.

-Tall ceilings can mean that it takes longer to cool or heat a space due to heat rising.
-Ceiling fans are a great way to counteract this issue as they keep the air circulating.
+Tall ceilings can mean it takes longer to cool or heat a space due to heat rising.
+Ceiling fans are a great way to counteract this issue, as they circulate the air.

-However, if your landlord did very little you may find yourself freezing during the winters and sweltering in the summers.
+However, if your landlord did very little, you may feel freezing during the winters and sweltering in the summers.

 Who Is a Loft Apartment Right For?

-Lofts are perfect for those looking for a large open layout plan with industrial touches.
+Lofts are perfect for a large open layout plan with industrial touches.

-Tenants who want the full New York experience without sacrificing space will enjoy the ability to move freely.
+Tenants who want the entire New York experience without sacrificing space will enjoy the ability to move freely.

-Artists enjoy lofts as it provides them plenty of room to create their art while also giving them a place to stay.
+Artists enjoy lofts, providing plenty of room to create art and a place to stay.

-Similarly, lofts are also great for those recently deciding to work from home.
+Similarly, lofts are also plentiful for those recently working from home.

 You will have enough room to designate a home office and can even separate it from your bedroom with room dividers.